trustoncloud/tmxcaliber/README.md

 ## Contributing
 If you'd like to contribute to the development of TMxCaliber, please submit a pull request or open an issue on the project's GitHub repository.

-## Troubleshooting

-### Common Setup Issues
-**Problem:** Python package installation fails.
-**Solution:** Ensure you have the correct permissions to install packages in your environment or try using a virtual environment.

-**Problem:** Docker container does not start.
-**Solution:** Check if the Docker daemon is running and ensure all Docker commands are executed with proper permissions (using `sudo` if necessary).

-### Common Usage Issues
-**Problem:** Commands return errors about missing files.
-**Solution:** Ensure all paths provided to commands are correct and accessible from your current directory or specify absolute paths.

-**Problem:** Output files are not generated as expected.
-**Solution:** Check the command syntax and output directory permissions.
-Ensure there is sufficient disk space.